Digital Identity Methodologies: Part II: Document Verification

 Verification by Document

-The identity document methodology is based on the capture of a document such as a government-issued ID, like a driver’s license or a passport.
+The document verification methodology is based on the capture of a document such as a government-issued ID, like a driver’s license or a passport.
 The onboarding process of a new customer is where these solutions are mostly deployed, but we’ve also seen this verification method deployed to re-verify a user that is already trusted.

 Document verification has traditionally been done manually (think about when you buy a pack of cigarettes or a lottery ticket from your local 7-11).
 With the increased desire so decreased human interaction, we order everything online and that manual verification has to be done via the internet.